 The Clean Water Act requires that Total Maximum Daily Loads (TMDLs) be developed for waters on a state's Section 303(d) list.
-A TMDL is defined as "the sum of the individual wasteload allocations for point sources and load allocations for nonpoint sources and natural background" such that the capacity of the waterbody to assimilate pollutant loadings is not exceeded.
+A TMDL is defined as "the sum of the individual wasteload allocations for point sources and load allocations for non-point sources and natural background" such that the capacity of the waterbody to assimilate pollutant loadings is not exceeded.
 The purpose of a TMDL is to identify the pollutant load reductions or other actions that should be taken so that impaired waters will be able to attain water quality standards.
 TMDLs are required to be developed with seasonal variations and must include a margin of safety that addresses the uncertainty in the analysis.
-Separate TMDLs are required to address each pollutant or cause of impairment (i.e., fecal coliform bacteria).
+Separate TMDLs are required to address each pollutant or cause of impairment, which in this case is fecal coliform bacteria.